bmustiata/core-lang/README.md

 # core-lang

 Classes that should be in the JavaScript language itself.
-The collections have full promises support
+The collections have full promises support, and TypeScript definitions.

 ## Usage